Winning over prospects is hard. And cold prospects are the most difficult.

 But did you know that it also qualifies as social proof?

 If you think about it, it makes sense.

 Influencer marketing is simply a way by which marketers build hype and trust in a product by leveraging a person that many of their ideal clients already trust.
+These people normally have verified accounts on social media.
 Essentially, influencer marketing says, “Look, this person who you like also likes this product!
 You’ll like it too!”

 It’s similar to an expert opinion but different in that the people who are doing the influencing aren’t necessarily experts.
 They are simply people that the customer base likes.
 And since they like them, they trust their opinion.

 This method for building social proof is wildly common because it’s wildly effective.

 Here’s an example of influencer Kate Lavie doing some marketing for the juice company Naked Juice.